Wei Pu

-Wei Pu (衛朴; Wade-Giles: Wei P'u) was a Chinese astronomer and politician of the Song Dynasty (960-1279 AD).
+Wei Pu (衛朴; Wade-Giles: Wei P'u) was a Chinese astronomer and politician of the Northern Song dynasty.
 He was born a commoner, but eventually rose to prominence as an astronomer working for the imperial court at the capital of Kaifeng.
-Wei became a trusted colleague of the famous Song polymath statesman and scientist Shen Kuo (1031-1095 AD), who served as the head official for the Bureau of Astronomy, and worked on various projects with Wei Pu.
+Wei became a trusted colleague of the famous Northern Song polymath statesman and scientist Shen Kuo, who served as the head official for the Bureau of Astronomy, and worked on various projects with Wei Pu.

 Achievements at court

 When Shen Kuo became the Supervisor of the Directorate of Astronomy in 1072 AD, Wei Pu became Shen's protégé, and was eager to partake in Shen's ideal reforms to the Chinese calendar system.
 With the aid of many different scholars and a large assortment of gathered books written on astronomy, Shen and Wei embarked on this enormous project.
 With the aid of Wei Pu, Shen planned to make a series of nightly astronomical observations over a period of five years.
 To allow more accurate astronomical observations and recordings, Shen Kuo improved the technical designs of the rotating armillary sphere, the gnomon, the clepsydra clock, and the sighting tube.
 Shen Kuo calibrated the standard diameter of the sighting tube's width, hence allowing the observation of the pole star indefinitely (which had shifted since the time of Zu Geng in the 5th century).
 With these, Shen and Wei attempted to predict the mean speeds of the planets as well as the accurate positions of the planets in their orbits.
 They established a system of observing and recording on a star map the exact coordinates of the planets, done three times a night for a total of five years.
 Shen Kuo made a cosmological hypotheses in explaining the variations of planetary motions, including the concept of retrogradation.
 On the other hand, Wei Pu realized that the old calculation technique for the mean sun was inaccurate compared to the apparent sun, since the latter was ahead of it in the accelerated phase of motion, and behind it in the retarded phase.
 Hence, he incorporated solar motion into the eclipse theory.